firstdraft/appdev-lessons/lessons/rps-rcav.md

 </h2>
 ```

-And now our view at **http://[YOUR APP DOMAIN]/paper** renders content with no error message.
+And now our view at **/paper** renders content with no error message.
 A successful RCAV!

 ### Text Companion: Reinforce RCAV with /paper